mihazs/gatsby-plugin-local-search/README.md

         // A unique name for the search index.
 This should be descriptive of
         // what the index contains.
 This is required.
         name: 'pages',

+        //only if you are using lunr see https://github.com/MihaiValentin/lunr-languages languages:['en','pt'],
         // Set the search engine to create the index.
 This is required.
         // The following engines are supported: flexsearch, lunr
         engine: 'flexsearch',